Wrapped Virgin Gen-0 CryptoKitties Hits Market Cap of $458,039.73 (WVG0)

-Wrapped Virgin Gen-0 CryptoKitties (CURRENCY:WVG0) traded 15.4% higher against the US dollar during the 24-hour period ending at 18:00 PM E.T. on September 8th.
-One Wrapped Virgin Gen-0 CryptoKitties coin can currently be purchased for $1,347.18 or 0.02894694 BTC on major exchanges.
-Wrapped Virgin Gen-0 CryptoKitties has a total market cap of $458,039.73 and $20,681.00 worth of Wrapped Virgin Gen-0 CryptoKitties was traded on exchanges in the last day.
-Over the last seven days, Wrapped Virgin Gen-0 CryptoKitties has traded down 1.2% against the US dollar.
+Wrapped Virgin Gen-0 CryptoKitties (CURRENCY:WVG0) traded 15.4% higher against the US dollar during the 1 day period ending at 18:00 PM ET on September 8th.
+Wrapped Virgin Gen-0 CryptoKitties has a total market capitalization of $458,039.73 and $20,681.00 worth of Wrapped Virgin Gen-0 CryptoKitties was traded on exchanges in the last 24 hours.
+Over the last week, Wrapped Virgin Gen-0 CryptoKitties has traded 1.2% lower against the US dollar.
+One Wrapped Virgin Gen-0 CryptoKitties coin can now be bought for approximately $1,347.18 or 0.02894694 BTC on major cryptocurrency exchanges.

 - Binance USD (BUSD) traded 0% lower against the dollar and now trades at $1.00 or 0.00002149 BTC.